bioinfoUQAM/RL-bgc-components/README.md

 (.env) user@foo:~RL-bgc-components/src$ python -m pipeprediction.RL
 ```

-Training data can be obtained at [this repository](https://github.com/bioinfoUQAM/fungalbgcdata).
+Training data can be obtained at [this repository](https://github.com/bioinfoUQAM/fungalbgcdata), and training files should be placed at `/corpus/train`.
 Sample training data files are provided in `/corpus/train`.
 Model and feature files are outputted in `/corpus/metrics/models`.
 Trained model files (based on best performing parameters and balanced dataset) are also provided in `/corpus/metrics/models`.